‘We were neglected’: Lytton residents call for accountability after fire that destroyed town - News Break

 “Infrastructure has been destroyed.
 What has not been melted, incinerated or damaged beyond repair has been compromised to the point of being unsafe,” the statement added.

 The death toll remains at two.
-There are currently no missing persons associated with the fire, according to the RCMP.
+There are currently no missing persons associated with the fire, according to the Royal Canadian Mounted Police (RCMP).

-British Columbia’s public safety minister Mike Farnworth admitted this week that communication with First Nation leaders “didn’t live up to expectations” after Tribal Council chair Matt Pasco described the lack of evacuation communication with indigenous communities as “sickening” in an interview with CBC.
-Mr Pasco said it took hours for emergency authorities to respond to his requests for coordination and assistance.
+British Columbia’s public safety minister Mike Farnworth admitted this week that communication with First Nations leaders “didn’t live up to expectations”, after Nlaka’pamux Nation Tribal Council chair Matt Pasco lambasted the lack of evacuation communication with indigenous communities as “sickening”, in an interview with CBC.
+Mr Pasco said it took hours for emergency authorities to respond to his requests for co-ordination and assistance.

 An Emergency Management BC spokesperson told The Independent that they were now working to put better systems in place “based on lessons learned”.

-Lytton resident Pierre Quevillon said decision-makers in the town needed to “wake up” and install better warning systems and preparation guidelines for wildfires.
+Pierre Quevillon said decision makers in the town need to “wake up” and install better warning systems and preparation guidelines for wildfires.

 “All these small communities in BC, they’re going to have to change the systems.
-There need to be better warnings or [the fires] are going to be everywhere.
+There needs to be better warnings or [the fires] are going to be everywhere.

 “It’s already happened three times, there have been big fires here three times.
 And nobody figured it out, that we have to put in a friggin’ siren to advise people to get out.”

-Another resident of the town, Neil Dycke, agreed that a warning system should be installed, similar to that of a tsunami alarm in coastal areas.
+Lytton survivor Neil Dycke agreed that a warning system should be installed, similar to that of a tsunami alarm in coastal areas.
 Mr Dycke is 72 years old and does not drive, so evacuation was especially difficult for him.
-He was rescued from the side of the road by Mr Quevillon and driven to the emergency services centre in Chilliwack, 176km away.
+He was rescued from the side of the road by Mr Quevillon and driven to the emergency services centre in Chilliwack, 176 kilometres away.